KQM-git/TCL/docs/evidence/equipment/artifacts.md

 * For the Shatter test:

   * 61.5% CRIT Rate before BS
-  * 25 shatters = 25/25 CRIT
+  * 25 Shatters = 25/25 CRIT
   * 0.615 ^ 25 = 0.00000527 aka .0005% chance if BS wasn't activating
   * C1 CRIT = 405
   * C1 noncrit = 203
   * No c1 CRIT = 352
-  * No c1 noncrit = 177 (some of the diluc hits didnt create the shatter reaction so it wasn't counted those, they still CRIT but assuming the target just had Cryo and 81% CRIT was hit)
+  * No c1 noncrit = 177 (some of the diluc hits didnt create the Shatter reaction so it wasn't counted those, they still CRIT but assuming the target just had Cryo and 81% CRIT was hit)

 * For Superconduct test: